MagnusCore/MagnusRouter/README.md

 Usage
 -----

 Review the examples, this should give you the basic run down of how an entire application is composed using this router.
+For best results, use with Nginx as the processing speeds are already so fast that Apache alone is doubling the request latency.

+With Nginx, add this to your server block
+`try_files $uri $uri/ /index.php?$args;`

+With Apache, add this to the server or .htaccess file `RewriteEngine on
+RewriteCond %{REQUEST_FILENAME} !-d
+RewriteCond %{REQUEST_FILENAME} !-f
+RewriteRule . index.php [L]`